The power of Tags and Comments

 Comments are only for human beings.

-What are good approaches to provide searchable tags and labels and avoid wild growth of useless records?
+What are good approaches to providing searchable tags and labels and avoid wild growth of useless records?

 Can you as a designer govern the ontology defined through labels?